junxit/us-congress-bills-112/metadata.md

 - 2012-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5162)
 - 2012-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5162)
 - 2012-07-24 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-07-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.